 Screen Free Activities for Our Boys

-As much as my boys love exploring history, math, and coding on Khan Academy, listening to Christian comedians on Pandora, and searching for interesting science information or watching Wretched on YouTube, our family recently decided to spend most of our time off-screen for an undefined period of time.
+As much as my boys love exploring history, math, and coding on Khan Academy, listening to Christian comedians on Pandora, and searching for interesting science information or watching Wretched on YouTube, our family has decided to spend most of our time off-screen.
 Though our kids weren’t spending a huge amount of time online (maybe an hour a day?), I noticed a big difference when we put away the tablets.

 Without further ado, here’s a list of screen free activities your teen son or daughter may want to try on for size.

 When Lightning Struck!: The Story of Martin LutherWar in the WastelandThe Betrayal: A Novel on John CalvinUnimaginable: What Our World Would Be Like Without ChristianityThe Crescent and the Cross: The Eighth Voyage of SinbadThe Third Day: The Gospel of Luke 22-24Images of Hope: An Inspirational Coloring BookImages of Grace: An Inspirational Coloring BookImages of Joy: An Inspirational Coloring Book

 1. Read one of these faith-growing books for teens.

 3. Work on Bible verse coloring pages and devotions.

 4. Pick up a Christian magazine for teens.

 7. Read the works of a classic author.